-When a dog’s nails tap on hard surfaces, it pushes their nails back up into their nail beds, which can be extremely painful.
-Not only can it put pressure on the toe joints, but it could also force the toe to twist to the side, resulting in soreness or even arthritis.
+Tap, tap, tap.
+Are those your puppy’s nails tapping on the floor?
+If so, it’s time to trim those babies!
+Unlike our trips to the salon for a fresh coat of polish, pawdicures aren’t cosmetic.
+When a dog’s nails tap on hard surfaces, it pushes their nails up into their nail beds, which can be painful.
+Not only does it put pressure on the toe joints, but it can also force the toes to twist to the side, resulting in soreness or even arthritis.

 What’s Inside Your Dog’s Nails?

-If your dog is constantly walking and playing on rough surfaces—like concrete—then you may not have to cut his/her nails often since the hard surface will wear them down naturally.
-Most dogs, though, need a trim every two-four weeks.
+If your dog regularly walks and plays on rough surfaces—like concrete—you may not have to cut his nails often, since the hard surface will wear them down naturally.
+With that said, most dogs need a nail trim every two to four weeks.

-Styptic Powder/ Cornstarch – This will help clot the quick and stop the bleeding if you accidentally cut too far.
+Styptic Powder/ Cornstarch – If you accidentally cut too far, this will help clot the quick and stop the bleeding.
 This is the one I keep on hand:

 Cutting White Nails